CartoDB/cartoframes/docs/developer-center/guides/06-Data-discovery.md

 </table>
 </div>

-We have three available datasets, from three different providers: Michael Bauer International, Open Data and AGS.
+We have three available datasets, from three different providers: Michael Bauer International, Open Data, and AGS.
 For this example, we are going to look for demographic datasets for the AGS block group geography `ags_blockgroup_1c63771c`:

 ```python
 datasets = Catalog().country('usa').category('demographics').geography('ags_blockgroup_1c63771c').datasets